joelittlejohn/jsonschema2pojo/jsonschema2pojo-gradle-plugin/README.md

   implementation 'joda-time:joda-time:2.2'
 }

-// Each configuration is set to the default value jsonSchema2Pojo {
+jsonSchema2Pojo {

   // Location of the JSON Schema file(s).
 This may refer to a single file or a directory of files.